THE SPIRIT OF THE 1940'S

 THE ARCHITECTURE OF THE 1940'S

 The 1940s is a decade in which architecture is strongly influenced by World War II.
 The war has made it difficult to obtain materials, and domestic woods such as birch and elm became easier to obtain and thus most common.
 The radical “Funkis” style is toned down and becomes less popular.
+One can sense a need for security and warmth during the uncertain war years and the warm material of wood took its place.
 The shapes are still cubic, simply designed and without decorations.

 EXTERIOR DOORS 40'S